Skip to main content

 Exterior of the original 1972 Weinstock’s store at Sunrise Mall, now Macy’s.
 The building features pronounced horizontal lines, pop-out wall sections, and a mid-century modern façade in textured concrete.

-The former Weinstock’s at Sunrise Mall in Citrus Heights, built in 1972 and now Macy’s.
+The former Weinstock’s at Sunrise Mall in Citrus Heights, opened February 14, 1972.

 Weinstock's - Modesto